jmoore34/postgres-named-parameters/README.md

-# postgresql-named-parameters
+# postgres-named-parameters

-`postgresql-named-parameters` is a lightweight wrapper around the `postgres` crate which provides the ergonomics of named parameters using numbered parameters under the hood.
+`postgres-named-parameters` is a lightweight wrapper around the `postgres` crate which provides the ergonomics of named parameters using numbered parameters under the hood.